TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * The Knights of St. John now uses a more historically-accurate _Sovereign Military Order of Malta Flag of the Order's Works_; a white Maltese cross defacing a red field.
 Based on [_"Bandiera del Sovrano Militare Ordine di Malta.svg"_](<https://commons.wikimedia.org/wiki/File:Bandiera_del_Sovrano_Militare_Ordine_di_Malta.svg>).
 Public domain.

-* Alain Magnan now has retextured caparison and jupon to match the new flag design detailed above.
+* Alain Magnan now has a retextured caparison and jupon to match the new flag design detailed above.

 * _St.
 Elmo_ (Morgan's flagship) now has retextured sails to match the new flag design detailed above.